 Glória 1885-1914

 The Glória funicular opened on 24 October 1885.
 It’s about 250 m long and has an average gradient of about 17%.
-Also here a Riggenbach ladder rack was used for emergency braking.
-The cars had four normal wheels running on rails.
+Also here a Riggenbach ladder rack was used for braking, but in this case at the “inside” of the line.
 There was only one cogwheel on each car mounted outside on the normal wheel at the lower end of the line.
-Here ladder rack(s) and cogwheels were at the “inside” of the line.
 The cars had knife-board benches on the roofs, which could be accessed by a winded staircase on the platform at the hill side.
-The Glória changed from water counterbalance to steam power in 1887.
+The Glória changed from steam power or water counterbalance to steam power only in 1887.

 Bica 1892-1914